How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 Step 11: Hasta Utthanasana (Raised Arms Pose)

 This stage is a repeat of position 2.
 Raise the torso and stretch the arms above the head.
 Keep the arms separated, shoulder-width apart.
-Bend the head, arms, and upper trunk backward.
-The awareness may be kept on the stretch of the abdomen and expansion of the lungs.
+Bend the head, arms, and upper trunk backwards.
+The awareness may be kept on the abdomen’s stretch and the lungs’ expansion.

 Step 12: Pranamasana (Prayer Pose)